collectivexyz/collective-governance-v1/site/content/about.md

 	11. Supervisor may veto the measure prior to the end of voting to ensure the outcome of the measure aligns with the collective interest
 	12. A veto measure has no result and effectively is void

-### Language

-Measure - A goal or aim initiated by the community ElectorDelegate - A contract responsible for determining the community will with regard to a measure Voter - A community member participating in the outcome of the measure Supervisor - A steward for the measure to enable the community to come to a valid conclusion Owner - the initial contract creator

-### Quick Start

-1. docker build . -t eth-community-v1:1

-### VS Code

-`Reopen in Container`